f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-private-cloud-edge/VMware/vmware-esxi-deploy-demo-guide.rst

       **Step 2.2: Register the VMware site**

-      After the Distributed Cloud Services Node is installed in VMware, it must be registered as a site in F5 XC Console.
+      After the F5 XC Services Node is installed in VMware, it must be registered as a site in F5 XC Console.

       - From F5 XC home page, Navigate to Multi-Cloud Network Connect > Manage > Site Management > Registration.
       - Under pending registration, find the node name and click on blue checkmark to verify the form related to VMware site.